 Shalyn Quigley, PharmD; PGY1 General Practice Resident, Millcreek Community Hospital in Erie, PA

-pulmonary hypertension and are known together with DVTs as venous thromboembolism (VTE).
-In the
+causes of chronic pulmonary hypertension and are known together with DVTs as venous thromboembolism

-high shear arterial circulation, thrombi are primarily platelet aggregates that impede adequate
+(VTE).
+In the high shear arterial circulation, thrombi are primarily platelet aggregates that impede

-blood flow and may result in myocardial infarction (MI), ischemic stroke, or limb gangrene.1
+adequate blood flow and may result in myocardial infarction (MI), ischemic stroke, or limb

-is damaged (e.g. by a cholesterol plaque), the intrinsic coagulation pathway is activated to repair
+a blood vessel is damaged (e.g. by a cholesterol plaque), the intrinsic coagulation pathway is

-the vessel.
-This trauma also causes the release of tissue factor, which is responsible for
+activated to repair the vessel.
+This trauma also causes the release of tissue factor, which is

-activation of the extrinsic pathway.
-These two pathways utilize different clotting factors to reach
+responsible for activation of the extrinsic pathway.
+These two pathways utilize different clotting

-a common pathway where factor Xa converts prothrombin into thrombin, which transforms fibrinogen
+factors to reach a common pathway where factor Xa converts prothrombin into thrombin, which

-platelet aggregation which binds platelets together at their GPIIb-IIIa receptors.
-These receptors
+responsible for platelet aggregation which binds platelets together at their GPIIb-IIIa receptors.

-are exposed by platelet activation when thrombin binds to the platelet’s protease-activated
+These receptors are exposed by platelet activation when thrombin binds to the platelet’s

-receptors (PARs) or adenosine diphosphate (ADP) binds to P2Y12 receptors.
-To keep the clot in
+protease-activated receptors (PARs) or adenosine diphosphate (ADP) binds to P2Y12 receptors.
+To keep

 Both coagulation and